blukat29/blukat29.github.io/_posts/2016-03-20-building-android-app-without-an-ide.md

 category: android
 ---

 To build an **Android app**, the recommended tool is [Android Studio](http://developer.android.com/sdk/index.html).
 But I decided to do it without Android Studio nor Eclipse.
-I did this, to understand how Android app works and also because I love command line.
-In this article, I will walk through how to build an Android App **from command line**.
-The app will have **proguard** enabled, and uses **JNI** library.
+I did this, to understand how Android app works and because I prefer command line over heavy IDEs.
+I have to admit though, that you will need an IDE to build a serious app.
+In this article, I will walk through how to build a simple Android App **from command line**.
+The app will have **proguard** enabled, and use **JNI** feature.

-This tutorial is tested only in Ubuntu 14.04 LTS x86_64, on March 2016.
+This tutorial is tested only in Ubuntu 14.04 LTS x86_64.

 # 1. Install tools